mirabellej/UnitySyphonTouch/README.md

 # UnitySyphonTouch
 GLSL texture sharing between Touchdesigner and Unity using Syphon / KlakSyphon

-Allows for GLSL texture sharing between TouchDesigner and Unity using KlakSyphon.

 Instructons For Use:
 1. Download KlakSyphon at: https://github.com/keijiro/KlakSyphon
 2. Drag Unity client from this repo into the KlakSyphon Assets folder.